 In fact, the more unique a popup is, the more likely it will stand out.
 Look at the example below:

 Using related images and graphics are great ways to attract attention and are generally effective at getting people to notice your popup.

-Some good ideas for using images in your popups include:
+Some good ideas for using images in your popup designs include:

 Popups can help you get people to pay attention to your message if they're well-designed.
 However, you must do it with style!